-Risks Description of the risk Non-compliance with the eight fundamental conventions of the International Labour Organisation Risk of non-compliance with the eight fundamental conventions of the International Labour Organisation: Freedom of Association and Protection of the Right to Organise Convention, Right to Organise and Collective Bargaining Convention, Forced Labour Convention, Abolition of Forced Labour Convention, Minimum Age Convention, Worst Forms of Child Labour Convention, Equal Remuneration Convention, Discrimination (Employment and Occupation) Convention, etc. Offense to clients' dignity Risk of mistreatment of clients: violence, undernutrition, abuse of physical restraints, theft of personal belongings, discrimination, etc. Defects in the quality of care Risk of accident and unexpected exit of a resident, risk of medication errors Professional risks Health and safety risk linked to employees' working conditions: psychosocial risk and physical risk Shortage of medical staff Risk of deterioration in quality of service and working conditions due to difficulties in recruiting and retaining medical staff Epidemics and pandemics Risk of a new strain of Covid or the outbreak of epidemics/pandemics Food contamination and water quality Risk of food or water contamination affecting clients, employees and visitors lealth and Insecurity of facilities Risk of damage to facilities, exposing the safety of clients, employees and visitors Violation of data confidentiality regulations Risk of data privacy breach Cyber-attack Risk of intrusion by third parties into infrastructures and systems, leading to: unavailability of IT services, disrupting operations; loss, theft or disclosure of personal data; risk of data corruption and ransom demands.
+Enjeux Risks Description of the risk Human rights and fundamental freedoms Non-compliance with the eight fundamental conventions of the International Labour Organisation Risk of non-compliance with the eight fundamental conventions of the International Labour Organisation: Freedom of Association and Protection of the Right to Organise Convention, Right to Organise and Collective Bargaining Convention, Forced Labour Convention, Abolition of Forced Labour Convention, Minimum Age Convention, Worst Forms of Child Labour Convention, Equal Remuneration Convention, Discrimination (Employment and Occupation) Convention, etc. Offense to clients' dignity Risk of mistreatment of clients: violence, undernutrition, abuse of physical restraints, theft of personal belongings, discrimination, etc. Health and safety Defects in the quality of care Risk of accident and unexpected exit of a resident, risk of medication errors Professional risks Health and safety risk linked to employees' working conditions: psychosocial risk and physical risk Shortage of medical staff Risk of deterioration in quality of service and working conditions due to difficulties in recruiting and retaining medical staff Epidemics and pandemics Risk of a new strain of Covid or the outbreak of epidemics/pandemics Food contamination and water quality Risk of food or water contamination affecting clients, employees and visitors Insecurity of facilities Risk of damage to facilities, exposing the safety of clients, employees and visitors Violation of data confidentiality regulations Risk of data privacy breach Cyber-attack Risk of intrusion by third parties into infrastructures and systems, leading to: unavailability of IT services, disrupting operations; loss, theft or disclosure of personal data; risk of data corruption and ransom demands.
 Corruption Risk that an employee or third party acting on behalf of a Colisée entity solicits or accepts bribes or other benefits in exchange for favours, risk that a stakeholder changes information in an inspection report.
-Environmental impact of Colisée's activities Risks to the environment generated by Colisée's activities: over-consumption of resources by buildings (energy, water), pollution (water, air, soil) Impact of climate change on Colisée's activities Physical climate hazards such as heat waves, drought, floods and storms, representing major risks to the well-being of residents, patients and staff, as well as to the resilience of buildings.
-Non-compliance with the eight fundamental conventions of the International Labour Organisation Offense to clients' dignity Defects in the quality of care Professional risks Shortage of medical staff Epidemics and pandemics Food contamination and water quality Insecurity of facilities Violation of data confidentiality regulations Cyber-attack Corruption Environmental impact of Colisée's activities Impact of climate change on Colisée's
+Environment Environmental impact of Colisée's activities Risks to the environment generated by Colisée's activities: over-consumption of resources by buildings (energy, water), pollution (water, air, soil) Impact of climate change on Colisée's activities Physical climate hazards such as heat waves, drought, floods and storms, representing major risks to the well-being of residents, patients and staff, as well as to the resilience of buildings.